IBM/dbb-git-migration-modeler/README.md

 * Relevant information to plan the migration of all applications.
 * Ready-to-use configuration files based on the originating SCM's knowledge base

+### Refresh Application Descriptor files

+For applications that are migrated to Git, the Modeler provides a functionality to generate Application Descriptor files.
+Please see section [Refresh Application Descriptors](README.md#refresh-application-descriptors)

 ## Terminology and description of configuration files